bblldave/HercuHealth/docs/Kanban.md

 - [x] Set up React environment for the client application.
 - [x] Set up Node.js and Express environment for the server application.
 - [x] Create database schema for users, workouts, and programs.
+- [x] Design the user interface for the Dashboard.